hudson-and-thames/mlfinlab/docs/source/implementations/backtest_statistics.rst

 DSR corrects SR for inflationary effects caused by non-Normal returns, track record length, and multiple testing/selection bias.

-Given a user-defined benchmark Sharpe ratio and an observed Sharpe estimates, DSR estimates the probability that SR ̂is greater than a hypothetical SR.
+Given a user-defined benchmark Sharpe ratio and an observed Sharpe estimates (or their properties - standard deviations and number of trails), DSR estimates the probability that SR is greater than a hypothetical SR. Allows the output of the hypothetical (benchmark) SR.

 If DSR exceeds 0.95, then SR is higher than the hypothetical (benchmark) SR at the standard significance level of 5%.